-Bob Reppe is the University Architect at CMU.
+Bob Reppe is the Director of Design for Campus Design and Facility Development at CMU.
 He has directed the development of the 2012 Institutional Master Plan and coordinates capital construction projects.
 He manages the pre-development process for major campus facilities, including Scott Hall, the Tepper Quad and new Tepper School of Business facility, the Cohon University Center Addition, and the phased upgrades in Hamburg Hall.
 He additionally oversees the development of facilities at the university's global sites, including Silicon Valley, Rwanda, and China.
 Prior to joining Carnegie Mellon, Bob served assistant director in the Pittsburgh Department of City Planning, as well as managed Development/Urban Design and Historic Preservation project review.
 Bob received his Master's degree in urban design from the University of Texas and Bachelor of Fine Arts degree in urban planning from the University of Minnesota.